Enochthedev/The-API-attic/README.md

-# The-API-attic
-A open source collection of various API's for different languages  written and compiled by different developers .

 # The API attic
+A open source collection of various API's for different languages  written and compiled by different developers.
 This project is a compilation of different Api's with documentation and implemetation methods written in different languages to help reduce the time to research API's as well as help out new devs.